anttiharju/compare-changes/.github/README.md

 ## More information

-There is additionaly documentation available on
+There is additional documentation available on

 - [crates.io](https://crates.io/crates/compare-changes) and
 - [GitHub Actions Marketplace](https://github.com/marketplace/actions/compare-changes).